-Without Twitter Cards, a blog post or article with an image is only accessible by clicking the tiny link URL.
+Without Twitter Cards, a Tweet about a blog post or article with an image is only accessible by clicking the hard to find link URL.
 If you click the image, all you get is a bigger image.

-This is a good way to waste a potential blog visitor because rarely will they hunt for the link.
+This is a good way to waste a potential blog visitor because they will rarely take the time to hunt for the link.

-From the point of view of authors, in particular, this is a fantastic opportunity to have, for example, your book cover appear in any of your Tweets or retweets by others about your book, and have readers go directly to your blog post in one click.
+From the point of view of authors, in particular, this is a fantastic opportunity to have, for example, your book cover appear in any of your Tweets, and in retweets by others about your book, and have readers go directly to your blog post in one click.

 What is the difference between an Image Tweet and a Twitter Card?